openvm-org/openvm/docs/specs/vm/ISA.md

 as single cells or as a contiguous list of cells.
 Such a contiguous list is called a _block_, and an memory access (read/write) to a block is a _block access_.
 The architecture distinguishes between block accesses of different sizes as this has significant performance implications.
-The number of cells in a block access is restricted to powers of two, of which currently the following are supported: 1, 2, 4, 8, 16, 32, 64.
-Currently, block accesses must be aligned, meaning that in a block access of size $N$, the starting pointer must be divisible by $N$ (as an integer).
+The number of cells in a block access is restricted to powers of two, of which the following are supported: 1, 2, 4, 8, 16, 32, 64.
+Block accesses must be aligned, meaning that in a block access of size $N$, the starting pointer must be divisible by $N$ (as an integer).

 We also leave open the possibility in the future that different address spaces (see below) can be dedicated to handling